Taping is an easy way to help manage plantar fasciitis at home, though it make take some time to get the technique down.

 Once you’re ready, follow these steps:

-- Wrap the tape around the ball of your foot, then cut the tape.
+- Position the foot in a neutral position and wrap the tape around the ball of your foot, then cut the tape.

 - Apply a strip of tape around your heel, connecting each end of the strip to the tape at the ball of your foot.